almonk/Bind/README.md

 #### Features
 * Write GSS manually or automate it with built in UIs
+* Add constraints to multiple elements at once
 * Creates `.bind` files which can be easily version controlled with Git and other tools
 * Supports emmet for HTML and CSS
 * Native OSX app with Yosemite integration